14th May 2019

 Budapest, Hungarian Academy of Sciences

-The Hungarian Atlantic Council (MAT) held its annual General Assembly (GA) for keeping its election of officials at the Hungarian Academy of Sciences.
+The Hungarian Atlantic Council (MAT) held its annual General Assembly (GA) at the Hungarian Academy of Sciences.
 The members of MAT, who participated in the GA, cast their votes and Prof. Dr. Szilveszter E. Vízi was re-elected as the acting president of MAT by consentaneous.
 Furthermore, the GA elected the 8 vice presidents of MAT, including Félix Á. Debrenti, who is the current acting president of the Youth Atlantic Treaty Association of Hungary.

 Prof. Dr. Vízi marked successful the previous periods, and promised to maintain this outstanding performance in the future.